OpenDGPS/RTKLIB/README.md

 # Zynq specific RTKLIB

-A optimzed Version of the RTKLIB by reaplcement of some time consuming calculation with VHDL logic for the PL of a Xilinx Zynq 7020.
+A optimzed Version of the RTKLIB by reaplcement of some/most time consuming calculations with VHDL logic for the PL of a Xilinx Zynq 7020.

 The original readme is [here](readme.txt).